j-squared/puzzles/README.md

 <details><summary>Hint 1</summary>
 <p>

-Each image is a picture representation of a common word or phrase.
+Each image is a representation of a common word or phrase.
 A sample answer to the top left image is filled out for you in the crossword.

 </p>
 </details>